 A vital part of MMoCA’s education and outreach efforts, docents involve tour group members in lively discussions about works on view at the museum.

 Held every two years, the docent training program provides participants with grounding in the knowledge and tools necessary to engage visitors with works of art.
 With training and practice, docents become adept at encouraging visitors' responses to what they see.
-A dialogue, rather than a lecture, results.

-Qualifications include strong interpersonal skills, enthusiasm for art and for people, open-mindedness, flexibility, a desire to learn, and an ability to organize a series of points in a logical and engaging fashion; background in art or art history is not required.
+Qualifications include strong interpersonal skills, enthusiasm for art and for people, open-mindedness, flexibility, a desire to learn, and an ability to organize a series of points in a logical and engaging manner; background in art or art history is not required.

 Join a dynamic group of volunteer museum educators and apply to become an MMoCA docent.
 Click these links to download an MMoCA docent application and position description.
 For more information, contact Sheri Castelnuovo, MMoCA curator of education, at 608.257.0158 x 227 or email@example.com.